Edwards Rail Car Company: 1920–1942

 Edwards output during the 1930s was mainly export cars including the "modern" streamlined Model-21 and the streamlined version of the Model-10, with their distinctive shovel-nose, first developed by Edwards in 1935.
 By the late 1930s sales of railcars in the United States was at an all-time low, and with the war in Europe, Edwards sold the plant and new owners re-tooled for defense production in 1940.
+The final rail car to be built was delivered in 1940.
+As of 1941, the company was a subcontractor for aircraft parts.

 In 1942 the Edwards Company lost its corporate identity and ceased to exist, rail motor cars and trailers were the only Edwards products manufactured under that name.
 As of 1933 the company claimed rail car sales to forty-four railroads; final tally of original purchasers was close to fifty.
-With sales, in a 22-year period to nineteen different countries in the Western Hemisphere.
+With sales, in a 22-year period to nineteen countries in the Western Hemisphere.

+Preservation

 Only a handful of Edwards cars have survived today.
+As of 2018, Birmingham & Southeastern was still operating a Model 10, manufactured by Edwards Rail Car Co. in 1923.